-Vice Adm.
-Mark Fox assumed responsibilities as Deputy Commander, U.S. Central Command in early September 2013.
+Vice Admiral Mark Fox assumed responsibilities as deputy commander, U.S. Central Command in early September 2013.
 A native of Abilene, Texas, he was commissioned in June 1978 upon graduation from the U.S. Naval Academy and designated a Naval Aviator in March 1980.

-Other command and executive leadership assignments include service as Deputy Chief of Naval Operations for Operations, Plans, and Strategy (N3/N5) in Washington, D.C.; Commander, Naval Strike and Air Warfare Center in Fallon, Nev.; Deputy Assistant to the President and, Director, White House Military Office (WHMO); responsible for overseeing all military support to the President; commodore of the Strike Fighter Wing, U.S. Pacific Fleet in Lemoore, Calif.; and, service as the first commanding officer of Strike Fighter Squadron 122, the Navy's first FA-18E/F Super Hornet squadron, in Lemoore.
+Other command and executive leadership assignments include service as deputy chief of Naval Operations for Operations, Plans, and Strategy (N3/N5) in Washington, D.C.; commander, Naval Strike and Air Warfare Center in Fallon, Nevada; deputy assistant to the President and, director, White House Military Office (WHMO); responsible for overseeing all military support to the President; commodore of the Strike Fighter Wing, U.S. Pacific Fleet in Lemoore, Caliornia; and, service as the first commanding officer of Strike Fighter Squadron 122, the Navy's first FA-18E/F Super Hornet squadron, in Lemoore.

 Fox has flown over 100 combat sorties, logged over 4,900 flight hours and 1,348 arrested landings on 15 different aircraft carriers.
 Military awards include the Defense Distinguished Service Medal, the Navy Distinguished Service Medal with gold star, Silver Star, Legion of Merit with two gold stars, and the Distinguished Flying Cross with Combat 'V'.